salazarr-js/three-app/packages/docs/src/content/guide/01-introduction/01-about.md

 ## 📂 Project Scope

-The main goals for this project include:
+Main goals of this project:

 ✅ Use [fnm](https://github.com/Schniz/fnm) as the Node.js version manager. <br/>
 ✅ Use [PNPM](https://pnpm.io) as the package manager. <br/>